- Idyllic rural location, the farmhouse has its own drive and parking for 4 cars, as well as an extensive garden and courtyard.

 Freesat tv + French terrestrial.
 Dvd player.
 Books, games and films to borrow.
 Wi-fi.

 Substantial safe and secluded gardens in sun and shade with stunning views of the surrounding countryside.
-Bbq and garden furniture available.
+Bbq and plenty of garden furniture.
+Deckchairs, swing, hammock, bikes to borrow.

 Parking for 4 cars on secluded drive.